 You’ve heard of ice skating, but have you heard of ice bikes?
 They’re the newest outdoor activity you can try at Bowness Park.
 Users sit and pedal the ice bikes like they would a typical bike, with the main difference being that there are skate blades around the back tire and taking the place of the front tire.
 To try one, simply head to the skate shop to rent one for half an hour ($12) or an hour ($20).
 Remember to follow current pandemic restrictions and guidelines, including staying two metres away from those outside your household.

 When: Top Docs screening runs January 7 to 10; Global Perspective screening runs January 21 to 24

 CIFF has two monthly film series running from January to June that you can watch online.
 Top Docs, a documentary series, will feature The Reason I Jump from January 7 to 10, while global cinema series Globe Perspectives will be screening The Big Hit from January 21 to 24.
 Streaming tickets are $13.50 each.

-Last year, Avenue magazine launched the Made in Alberta Awards, which recognize and celebrate locally made products from across the province.
-After a successful inaugural year, entries are now open for 2020.
-This year, there are three new award categories and a new $5,000 cash prize for the overall winner.
-Share the news with a local maker or enter your own Alberta product by February 29, 2020.
+In 2019, Avenue launched the Made in Alberta Awards, which recognize and celebrate locally made products from across the province.
+There are 10 award categories and a $5,000 cash prize for the overall winner.
+Entries are now open for 2021, so be sure to share the news with a local maker you know or enter your own Alberta product by March 22, 2021.

 View this post on Instagram